getify/You-Dont-Know-JS/types & grammar/ch4.md

 It's important to note that this stringification is not exactly the same thing as coercion.
 But since it's related to the `ToString` rules above, we'll take a slight diversion to cover JSON stringification behaviors here.

-For most simple values, JSON stringification behaves bascially the same as `toString()` conversions, except that the serialization result is *always a `string`*:
+For most simple values, JSON stringification behaves basically the same as `toString()` conversions, except that the serialization result is *always a `string`*:

 ```js
 JSON.stringify( 42 );	// "42"